The Crooked Treehouse

 90 minutes

 Usually, a regeneration episode involves The Doctor doing something heroic, and at the very end of the episode turning into a new person, saying one cool line, and then ending.
 In this episode we get to spend a decent amount of time with Sylvester McCoy.
 It's unclear how long it's been since Survival, but he is on his own, bringing the ashes of The Master to dump out in space or something.
-But ohhhhhh, even as ashes, The Master fucks shit up, and his chaos leads to The Doctor having to regenerate in America.
+But ohhhhhh, even as ashes, The Master creates chaos, and his chaos leads to The Doctor having to regenerate in America.
 This wraps up what is easily The Weakest Season of Doctor Who.

 0 Comments